 - Use the word “best” only if you have a certificate by a recognised entity (for example, “best restaurant for 2014” by a specific food magazine).

 - Don’t use false incentives in your ad such as “we give 1,000 MUR for free” in order to draw users.
-The user will click your ad but the chance he will stay in your website and be interested with what you have to offer is close to 0 (Unless you are really giving 1,000 MUR for free…).
+The user will click your ad but the chance they will stay in your website and be interested with what you have to offer is close to 0 (Unless you are really giving 1,000 MUR for free…).

 - Optimize your campaign all the time, especially when just launching a campaign.
 Change bids, pause or change keywords with low quality score, generate search phrase report to add negative keywords and add new keywords, pause low CTR ads, recreate high CTR ads, etc..

 - Count “real” conversions – check how many people eventually performed an action that benefits your business.
-Whether they left their details on your website or left a comment, called you or purchased something, it’s important to know where they came from, and in this case, it’s important to know they came from your AdWords campaign.
+Whether they left their details on your website or left a comment, called you or purchased something, it’s important to know where they came from, and in this case, it’s important to know they came from your Google AdWords Search campaign.

-- Use Google analytics to analyse your users and optimize your website – where they come from, how old are they, which device they use (mobile, tablet or laptop), how long they stay in your website, which page makes them stay more and which makes them leave your website, etc.
+- Use Google analytics to analyse your users and optimize your website – where they come from, how old are they, which device they use (mobile, tablet or laptop), how long they stay on your website, which page makes them stay more and which makes them leave your website, etc.

 The most important advice we want to give you in this post is – Google’s AdWords campaign is about QUALITY, not QUANTITY.

-Even if you have unlimited budget and you can pay $5 per click, if your campaign won’t maintain minimum quality, Google will “react” accordingly (reduce your ads appearance, stop your keywords or ads, give you a low quality score which will affect your ads visibility, etc.).
+Even if you have unlimited budget and you can pay $5 per click, if your campaign won’t maintain minimum quality, Google will “react” accordingly (reduce your ads appearance, stop your keywords or ads, rank you a low quality score which will affect your ads visibility, etc.).

 Remember that Google’s algorithms are smarter and more sophisticated than you.